 - “Moment of Transition” – Sold for $5.4 million, confirming rising interest in Dalí’s surrealist transformations.

-At $6.7 million, Spectre du Soir sur la Plage is positioned within Dalí’s high-value sales bracket, demonstrating strong appreciation potential for investors.
-Given that Dalí’s top-tier paintings continue to rise in value, this work is expected to follow a similar upward trend in the coming years.
-With an auction price of $6.7 million, Spectre du Soir sur la Plage remains a valuable acquisition for collectors seeking Dalí’s surrealist landscapes with deep psychological themes.
+At $6.7 million, Spectre du Soir sur la Plage sits firmly in Dalí’s high-value sales bracket and shows strong appreciation potential for investors.
+Given that Dalí’s top-tier paintings keep rising, this work is expected to follow the same upward trajectory in the years ahead.

 - Dalí’s Beachscapes Are in High Demand – His coastal surrealist works are among his most sought-after, particularly those exploring psychological and existential themes.